CCTAMUCC-COVID19-ModelingTaskForce/COVID19_SETUP/README.md

 Navigate to http://localhost:3000 in a browser.

+## Optional: update 'region2county.tsv`

+The repo already contains a default `region2county.tsv` that maps counties to a region categories.
+Each region is a scenario within the application.
+This file must contain at least two columns.
+One column has the name _county_ and each value is a county name in lower-case.
+Spaces have underscores such as "fort_bend".
+The second column can contain arbitrary strings (no spaces) used to categorize the counties.
+The application's defaut is Trama Service Areas (TSA).

+	# Generate region2county.tsv
+	python3 regions2tsv.py

 ## Quick Start After First Time: Upgrade the covid19_scenario model

 These steps allow you to pull the latest changes to `covid19_scenarios`.